visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Resample_operator.rst

   Using the Resample operator to create a 2D projection

 When used in parallel, the resampled data is distributed across all processors.
-This can be changed by unslecting the checkbox.
+This can be changed by unselecting the checkbox.

 You can also force the output data to be cell centered by selecting the **Make output cell centered** checkbox.